-If you’re going out of town on a business or personal trip, you’ll likely need to rent a car while you’re there.
-If you book your rental car using your card, you will be insured in the event of an accident.
+If you’re flying out of town and need to get around in the city you're visiting, you may need to rent a car while you’re there.
+If you book your rental car using your credit card, you may be insured in the event of an accident.
 Not all credit cards cover damage to rental cars, though.
 If your card doesn’t offer this coverage, you can buy coverage through the rental car company.
 Buying it can be confusing, though.
 You may still be left wondering what the extra insurance covers.
 Does it cover every incident?

-It is debatable whether you need a higher limit of liability coverage on a rental car than you have on your personal car.
-On one hand, you drive your personal auto way more often, putting you at a higher risk of an accident.
-On the other hand, a rental car may drive differently than what you are used to and you may be in an area you are not familiar with, making an accident a greater possibility.
+You may not need a higher limit of liability coverage on a rental car than you have for your own car.
+On one hand, you drive your own car more often, which may increase the risk of an accident.
+On the other hand, a rental car may handle and drive differently than yours.
+You may be in an area you've never driven in before, which can make a wreck more apt to happen.